mythril-forge/homebrew-spells/spells/level-1/sanctuary.md

 ## Description
 You ward a creature within range against attack.
 Until the spell ends, any creature who targets the warded creature with an attack or a harmful spell must choose a new target or lose the attack or spell.
-This spell protects the warded creature from area affects by granting it advantage on all saving throws.
+This spell protects the warded creature from area affects by granting it advantage on all Saving Throws.

 If the warded creature makes an attack, casts a spell that affects a hostile creature, or deals damage to another creature, this spell ends.